anees264/reddit-clear-recents-chrome-ext/README.md

 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the folder containing this extension
 5. The extension should now appear in your extensions list

-### Method 2: Create Icons (Optional)

-The extension will work without custom icons, but you can add them for a better experience:

-1. Create icon files named:
-   - `icon16.png` (16x16 pixels)
-   - `icon48.png` (48x48 pixels)
-   - `icon128.png` (128x128 pixels)
-2. Place them in the extension directory

 ## Usage